rossta/rossta.github.com/source/blog/2016-05-13-web-push-notifications-from-rails.html.md

 <p>
 Update: as of Chrome 52, it is no longer necessary to set the <code>gcm_sender_id</code>
-and <code>gcm_user_visible_only</code> attributes in your <code>manifest.json</code> configuration as long as you use VAPID details as <a href="/blog/using-the-web-push-api-in-ruby.html">described in this followup post</a>.
+and <code>gcm_user_visible_only</code> attributes in your <code>manifest.json</code> configuration as long as you use VAPID details as <a href="/blog/using-the-web-push-api-in-ruby.html">described in my followup post</a>.
 </p>
 </div>